 Cool weather, rain and fog is the best weather for slugs because since they don’t have an outer shell to protect them, they may dry out in dry and warm weather.
 When the weather is warm and dry slugs will try and find a cool, dark and damp area to hide in.
 However if there is a long dry spell then slugs will encase themselves in a papery cocoon-like structure and attach themselves to a wall or a tree and wait it out.

-Most species of slugs are herbivores however some are carnivores and the diet of a slug varies depending on what species it is.
-For more information about a certain species’ diet see the Identification guide.
+For more detailed information about a certain species’ diet see the Identification guide.

 Slugs have a variety of predators such as: